 The key to a successful relationship, especially a successful sex life, is communication!
-If you are ready to introduce anal sex into your relationship with your partner, but you are nervous about bringing it up, there are a few ways you can do it.
+If you are ready to introduce anal sex into your relationship with your partner but are nervous about bringing it up, there are a few ways to do it.

 After sparking that convo, it gives your partner the safe space to share their experience or thoughts on anal sex.
 Maybe they already have had anal sex, and you didn't know!

-Or maybe they have been ready to try it in the bedroom, but they have been too nervous about bringing it up.
+Or maybe they have been ready to try it in the bedroom but have been too nervous about bringing it up.

 Besides solo play, a few things can get you ready for anal sex.
 Especially if you are nervous about trying it out, or if this is your first time, you want to be sure you do everything you can to feel prepared.

 The first step is to go to the bathroom 30-60 minutes before anal play.
-This helps ensure that your bowels are empty, and it may also lessen any anxiety you have about a messy outcome.
+This helps ensure that your bowels are empty and may also lessen your anxiety about a messy outcome.
 You should also wash your behind with soap and water or use hypoallergenic baby wipes.

 If you feel satisfied with this level of cleanliness, there is nothing else you need to do!